jorgeyanesdiez/CIStatusAggregator/README.md

   Full or relative path used to write out the status for the endpoint.

   Write permission will be required to write the file, and it's usually desirable to locate the file in a folder that is shared with a web server.

-  When using Jenkins, it's possible to use the *userContent* folder of your instance to integrate things easily.

-Finally, use your Windows Task Scheduler or alternative scheduling method to run this application frequently.
+Finally, use your preferred scheduling method to run this application frequently.

-I usually run it every minute.
+I usually run it every minute with the Windows Task Scheduler.

-That's all there is to it.